Don't Judge A Smokestack by its Plume!

 Anyone who gets out and about in this country has seen smokestacks of all sizes and shapes with their billowing plumes.
 Some people have a visceral reaction to what they see.
 They harken back to images from the 1920’s of Lackawanna and Pittsburgh when the steel mills filled the air with smoke so black the entire city was shrouded.
 Or they recall images from China before the Olympics where pollution was so thick that citizens had to wear masks just to walk in their own neighborhoods.

-This is America though, land of the Environmental Protection Agency (EPA).
+This is America, though, land of the Environmental Protection Agency (EPA).
 And, we have plenty of control over what comes out of smokestacks.
-What you see is not always what you think, and it’s important to know the difference, and draw educated conclusions about what you see.
-If every time you see a smokestack plume you think another company is polluting our atmosphere, there’s good news…it’s just not so.
+What you see is not always what you think, and it’s important to know the difference and draw educated conclusions about what you see.
+If every time you see a smokestack plume, you think another company is polluting our atmosphere, there’s good news… It’s just not so.
 No country protects its people better.

 On a bigger scale, large manufacturers and power plants rely on combustion to exist.
 Here are some everyday examples:

 Power Plants: burn coal, natural gas, wood, garbage, yard waste, agricultural waste, tires, and more to create steam in large boilers, which drive large steam turbines, driving large generators to create electricity.
 Power plants also use oil and natural gas to run large gas turbines (much like an airplane engine), which spin huge generators to make electricity for this country’s power grid.

 Cement Plants: burn natural gas and sometimes garbage in large kilns that are used in the process to create the cement.

 Paper Plants: burn coal, wood waste, and natural gas in many different parts of the pulping process to allow for paper manufacturing.
 They also burn fossil fuels to create steam for heating needs in the paper-making process.